-The best RGB case fans aren't the most colorful, but the reliable ones.
-The ones that you can consistently count on for tons of airflow to keep your top-of-the-line hardware cool and keep it running at its best.
+The best RGB case fans aren't only the most colorful, but they are also quite reliable.
+You can also consistently count on them for tons of airflow to keep your top-of-the-line hardware cool and keep it running at its best.

 1. Best Overall: Thermaltake Riing Quad

-- [WORKS WITH ALEXA] - Pair with an Alexa-enabled device (not included) and...
+- WORKS WITH ALEXA: - Pair with an Alexa-enabled device (not included) and control...

-The Thermaltake Riing is probably the best rgb fan lineup on the current market.
-The Quad epitomises how the company finds the fine balance between form and function.
+The Thermaltake Riing is probably the best 120 mm case fan lineup with RGB on the current market.
+The Quad epitomizes how the company finds the fine balance between form and function.

 These fans have a great level of airflow, the 120mm variant producing a 41.13 CFM.
-They also produce remarkably brilliant illumination, thanks to a whooping four RGB loops!
+Thanks to a whopping four RGB loops, they also produce remarkably brilliant illumination!
 More so, these fans are impressively user-friendly, with the introduction of a 9-pin USB connector to power both the fan and RGB.
-Say hello to less mess?
+So, say hello to less mess?

-Thermaltake has also introduced the "RGB PLUS Ecosystem", a feature that allows you to sync the fans up with a smartphone, then tweak around various settings entirely via voice commands.
-With a mere, "Hello TT", you can adjust the light modes, brightness, speed or even turn them off.
+Thermaltake has also introduced the "RGB PLUS Ecosystem," a feature that allows you to sync the fans up with a smartphone, then tweak around various settings entirely via voice commands.
+For example, with a mere "Hello TT," you can adjust the light modes, brightness, speed, or even turn them off.
 Additionally, you can also sync the fans with Amazon Alexa to reflect the current weather in your area!

 These TT fans have a maximum rotational speed of 1500 RPM.
-You'd expect them to be quite loud.
+So you'd expect them to be quite loud.
 But since they use a hydraulic bearing to reduce friction, this leads to a low max noise level of 25 dBA.
-The only downside to these fans is they come in a pack of three, hence are quite expensive.
+The only downsides to these fans are that they come in a pack of three and are quite expensive.
 That said, it's definitely worth it with all the features and lighting.